Skip to content

 4. If successfully configured, your node would become the latest validator on the cheqd Testnet!
 Say hi to the other node operators on the #testnet-node-operators channel.

-Any time you have questions or need support, join our cheqd Community Slack and ask for help.
+Any time you have questions or need support, join our cheqd Community and ask for help.

 What’s new in the cheqd-node release v0.2.3?